 The disease-resistant cassava was developed by the Kenya Agricultural and Livestock Research Organisation (Kalro).

-The review also factored in public comments for 30 days, in line with the Kenyan Constitution that calls for public participation.
+Furthermore, it also factored in public comments for 30 days, in line with the Kenyan Constitution that calls for public participation.

 “We thank the NBA and all those who participated in the review for their diligent consideration of the application,” he adds.

-The disease-resistant cassava was developed under the Virus Resistant Cassava for Africa Plus (VIRCA Plus) project, a collaboration between Kalro, the National Crops Resources Research Institute of Uganda, and the Donald Danforth Plant Science Centre.
+The disease-resistant cassava was developed under the Virus Resistant Cassava for Africa Plus (VIRCA Plus) project.
+A collaboration between Kalro, the National Crops Resources Research Institute of Uganda, and the Donald Danforth Plant Science Centre.